hawshemi/Linux-Optimizer/README.md

 4. Enable Packages at Server Boot.

-5. Set the server TimeZone to VPS IP address location.
+5. Set the server TimeZone to the VPS IP address location.

 6. Create & Enable `SWAP` File: